AbdullahAlKhafajiDev/connectSSH/README.md

-# Connecting to GitHub SSH using Linux
+# Connecting to GitHub SSH with Linux

 ## Making the public/private keys
 * To make the public and private keys do: